 You can invest in multiple real estate investments nationwide and earn quick profits from fix and flips or longer-term loans that pay monthly interest.
 Groundfloor enables the everyday investor to invest in real estate, helping you make the most of your $300k to invest.

 M1 is a super finance app that helps you save, spend, invest, and borrow.
-Their cash account boasts a 5.0% APY and FDIC insurance to $5 million, and their investment platform charges no commission.
+Their savings account boasts a 5.00% APY for Pus members and FDIC insurance to $5 million, and their investment platform charges no commission.